ionos-deploy-now/documentation/content/docs/index.md

 # Introduction

 Deploy Now is a hosting platform dedicated to developers.
-Connect your GitHub account and instantly deploy your web projects on IONOS own DDoS-protected, georedundant and green infrastructure.
+Connect your GitHub account and instantly deploy your web projects to DDoS-protected, georedundant and green infrastructure.

 ## Getting started